Andrew Christian: History

 The regular fashions were followed, over the years, by sportswear, swimwear, and then underwear, "and that's when things really took off."
 In 2006, with the addition of the underwear lines, sales grew exponentially.

-In the 2007/2008 season the company produced Obama-themed underwear, donating $1 from every sale to the 2008 Barack Obama presidential campaign.
+In the 2007/2008 season the company produced Barack Obama-themed underwear, donating $1 from every sale to the 2008 Barack Obama presidential campaign.

 In 2008 Christian released Black Line, "a higher end dressy line of men's wear," inspired by the clothes he made for himself, and features ready-to-wear tailored pants and vests.

 In the 2008/2009 season the company started making clothes for women as well as men.
 In 2013 it expanded the sportswear lines.

+In June 2025, Christian announced that he would be shutting down the brand and retiring by the end of the year.